Conic Optimization via Operator Splitting and Homogeneous Self-Dual Embedding: Operator Splitting Method

+(ADMM can also solve problems where $x$ and $z$ are affinely related; see \cite{BP:11} and the references therein.)
 Here, $f$ and $g$ may be nonsmooth or take on infinite values to encode implicit constraints.
 The basic ADMM algorithm is

 where $\rho>0$ is a step size parameter and $\lambda$ is the (scaled) dual variable associated with the constraint $x=z$, and the superscript $k$ denotes iteration number.
-The initial points $z^0$ and $\lambda^0$ are arbitrary but are usually taken to be zero.
-Under some very mild conditions \cite[\S3.2]{BP:11}, ADMM converges to a solution, in the following sense: $f(x^k) + g(z^k)$ converges to the optimal value, $\lambda^k$ converges to an optimal dual variable, and $x^k - z^k$ (the equality constraint residual) converges to zero.
+The initial points $z^0$ and $\lambda^0$ are arbitrary, but are usually taken to be zero.
+Under some very mild conditions \cite[\S3.2]{BP:11}, ADMM converges to a solution, in the following sense: $f(x^k) + g(z^k)$ converges to the optimal value, $\lambda^k$ converges to an optimal dual variable, and $x^k - z^k$, the equality constraint residual, converges to zero.
+Additionally, for the restricted form we consider in (\ref{e-admmprob}), we have the stronger guarantee that $x^k$ and $z^k$ converge to a common value; see, \eg, \cite[\S 5]{EB:92}.
 We will mention later some variations on this basic ADMM algorithm with similar convergence guarantees.

 To apply ADMM, we transform the embedding \eqref{e-hsdnice} to ADMM form \eqref{e-admmprob}: